 - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
 Hand-thread the bolt into the inlet port on the caliper.
+Route the line down and slightly inboard.
 Make sure the line does not contact any suspension or driveline components.
-Torque the banjo bolt with a 14mm socket to 18-22 lb-ft. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
-Hand-tighten the hard line fitting into the Spiegler line.
-Use the 10mm line wrench to tighten the connection.
+Snug the banjo bolt so it won't leak. - Insert the female end of the brake line into the bracket.
+Remove the rubber cap from the hardline and hand-tighten the tube nut into the female fitting on Spiegler line.
+Use the 13mm line wrench and 17mm box wrench to tighten the connection.
 Do not overtighten.
 Just make sure the connection is snug and leak free.
 Install retaining clip. - Make sure the brake line is not touching anything, binding, or rubbing.
-If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference and line has enough slack. - The line should be routed similar to the picture to the right.
-If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
-See brake line packaging for instructions.
+If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference and line has enough slack. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
+See brake line packaging for instructions. - Once you are satisfied with the routing, torque the banjo bolt with a 14mm socket to 18-22 lb-ft.